Estimates of loss function concentration in noisy parametrized quantum circuits: Results

 \begin{corollary}[Lower bound examples] Let $\mathcal{H} = \bigotimes_{m=1}^M \mathcal{H}_m$, $d_m \in \Theta(1)$.
 If either of the conditions \begin{enumerate}[(a)] \item $\alpha > 0$, $\alpha \in \Omega(1)$ and $L\in O(\log n)$, \item $\alpha = 1-f(n,L)$, $f \in O(\log n/L)$ and {$L \in \Omega(\log^{1+\epsilon}n)$} for some arbitrary $\epsilon > 0$ \end{enumerate} is satisfied, then

 where $F(n) \in \Omega(1/\text{poly}(n))$. \end{corollary}

 The conditions of \cref{cor:small_angle} reflect the aforementioned scenarios; in particular, condition $(a)$ ensures the absence of concentration for \emph{shallow} circuits, both unitary and noisy.
-Specifically, this holds true whenever $ 0 < \alpha \in \Omega(1)$, indicating that the intermediate channel does not become increasingly rapidly entangling\footnote{This needs only to apply within the support $\mathcal{B}_H \subset \BH$ of the observable $H$, or, equivalently, the support $\mathcal{B}_\rho \subset \BH$ of $\rho$, in accordance with \cref{eq:lower_bound}.}, as the problem size grows.
+Specifically, this holds true whenever $ 0 < \alpha \in \Omega(1)$, indicating that the intermediate channel does not become increasingly rapidly entangling, as the problem size grows.
 As a notable example, this condition is satisfied for brickwork circuits, equipped with local noise and a local observable \cite{Mele24}.
 Similarly, condition $(b)$ reflects the absence of concentration for \emph{effectively shallow} quantum channels.
 A significant example is that of finite local-depth circuits (FLDCs) \cite{Zhang24}.
 We can interpret condition $(b)$ as a limit to the mixing speed of $T$ by noting that, in the homogeneous case, it is equivalent to the more explicit relation $|1-\lambda| \in O(\log n/L)$ for all the eigenvalues $\lambda$ of $T$ by Gershgorin circles theorem \cite{Meyer00}, which directly implies $\beta \in O(\log n/L)$.

-Interestingly, since these results have been obtained by imposing $T \approx \mathds{1}$, they have a strong resemblance with small angle initialization strategies, which similarly hinge on identity manipulation.
-In fact, while the primary concern of \cref{thm:lower_bound} is noise, it could still be regarded as a theoretical foundation of such initialization strategies \cite{Wang23, Zhang22}.
-In this work we show a deeper relation between these types of smart initializations for noiseless circuits and the properties of noisy layers.
-This in the subject of the following Section.
+Interestingly, since these results have been obtained by imposing $T \approx \mathds{1}$, they have a strong resemblance with small angle initialization strategies \cite{Wang23, Zhang22}, which similarly hinge on identity manipulation.
+In fact, while the primary concern of \cref{thm:lower_bound} is noise, it could still be regarded as a theoretical foundation of such initialization strategies.
+In the following Section, we show a deep relation between these types of smart initializations for noiseless circuits and the properties of noisy layers.